vyomasystems-lab/challenges-rohinthram/level2_design/README.md

 mav_putvalue_src3 = 0x00000000
 ```

-The test drives inputs to the Design Under Test using dut.&lt;input-port-name&gt;.value = &lt;value&gt;
+The testbench drives inputs to the Design Under Test using dut.&lt;input-port-name&gt;.value = &lt;value&gt;

 The values are assigned to the input port, testing all possible instructions
 ![](../assets/bitmanip_2.png)

 The assert statement is used for comparing the output from the Bit Manipulator processor with the expected value.
-Here, the number of incorrect output is kept track of.
-This asserts if any error occurred in the whole instruction set.
+Here, the number of incorrect outputs is kept track of.
+This asserts that there is no error in the execution of the complete instruction set.

 ```
 assert not cnt, f'Number of Errors : {cnt} for {total}'